 Ah Envy!
 The motivator of crime, the inciter of ambition.

-Like greed and lust, Envy (Latin, invidia) is insatiable desire, is similar to jealousy in that they both feel discontent towards someone’s traits, status, abilities, or rewards.
-The difference is the envious also desire the entity and covet it.
+Like greed and lust, Envy (Latin, invidia) is insatiable desire.
+It is similar to jealousy in display discontent towards someone’s traits, status, abilities, or rewards.
+The difference is that envy also desires the entity — the thing or person — and covets it.
 Envy can be directly related to the Ten Commandments, specifically, “Neither shall you desire… anything that belongs to your neighbor.”
 Stop staring at your neighbor’s ass.

 Pride is the downfall of smart people.
-If there’s a sin to which I am committed, it’s pride.
+If there’s a sin to which I am devoted, it’s pride.
 It pops up in so many ways.
 Believing one is smarter than everyone else, that one is really in control of ones fate (yeah, right!).
-It is the sweetest of sins, the most comfortable sin, the most beloved of the educated and smart set.
+It is the sweetest of sins, the most comfortable sin, the beloved of the educated and sophisticated set.
 My personal favorite.

-If it turns out a Judeo-Christian God is truly in charge, this sin will guarantee I never make it to heaven because that particularly wrathful deity was firmly again anyone’s pride but his own.
+If it turns out a Judeo-Christian God is truly in charge, this sin guarantees I will not make it to heaven because that particularly wrathful deity was firmly again anyone’s pride but his own.

-In almost every list, pride (Latin, superbia), or hubris (Greek), is considered the original and most serious of the seven deadly sins, and the source of the others.
-It is identified as believing that one is essentially better than others, failing to acknowledge the accomplishments of others, and excessive admiration of the personal self (especially holding self out of proper position toward God).
+In almost every list, pride (Latin, superbia), or hubris (Greek), is considered the original and most serious of the seven deadly sins.
+It is the source of all other sins.
+It is identified as believing that one is essentially better than others, and failing to acknowledge the accomplishments of others, as well as excessive admiration of the one’s self (especially holding self out of proper position toward God).

-Allow me to offer Willful Ignorance, a determined blindness to facts, reality, and knowledge.
-Willful Ignorance comfortably joins with other popular sins to make up “our body politic.”
+Allow me to suggest Willful Ignorance, a determined blindness to facts, reality, and knowledge.
+Willful Ignorance comfortably works in concert with Wrath, Envy, Lust, Pride to virtually define the modern era.